-In the section 2, we give characterizations of $f$-rectifying curves by the Theorem \ref{T1}.
-In section 3, we prove that a twisted curve is congruent to a $f$-rectifying curve if and only if the ratio $\tau /\kappa $ is the primitive function $F$ of $f.$ We also give a signification of $f$ -rectifying curves in mechanics terms.
-The end section is devoted to the determination explicitly of all $f$-rectifying curves and we close this study with an example.
+The paper is organized as follow; In the section 2, we give characterizations of $f$-rectifying curves by the Theorem \ref{T1}.
+In section 3, we prove that a twisted curve is congruent to a $f$-rectifying curve if and only if the ratio $\tau /\kappa $ is the primitive function $F$ of $f.$ We also give a physical signification of $f$ -rectifying curves in mechanics terms.
+The end section is devoted to the determination explicitly of all $f$-rectifying curves and we close this study with some examples.